jbcodeforce/aws-studies/docs/infra/index.md

 ## Global Accelerator

 The goal is to expose quickly an application to the WW.
 The problem is the number of internet hops done to access the target public ALB.
-The solution is to get as fast as possible to a AWS network endpoint (Edge location) and use AWS backbone.
+The solution is to get as fast as possible to a AWS network endpoint (Edge location) and use the AWS private network backbone.

 With Anycast IP a client is routed to the nearest server.
 All servers hold the same IP address.
 So for each application, we create 2 Anycast IP, and the traffic is sent to the edge locations.